fernandormoraes/the-bob-project/README.md

 ### Login

-Following the steps to insert data presented in *Bob-ms* section, it is possible to login in the application by using *email* and *password*.
+After following the steps to insert data presented in *Bob-ms* section, it is possible to login in the application by using *email* and *password*.

 The home page will list a carroussel with courses and a Drawer menu, every piece of this UI comes from a RSBF response.